-Buffered rendering in SVG
+Buffered Rendering in SVG

 One of the things recently added to Opera is support for the buffered-rendering SVG property.
 SVG content providers can use this property to provide a hint to the implementation about how often an element is modified so it can make better speed vs. memory trade-offs.